longitude-jyang/longitude-jyang.github.io/index.md

-# Welcome to the notes page
+# Welcome to Jiannan's notes page (on-going)

 ## Supervision Notes

 I have been giving [superivions](http://www.cambridge-strategies.org/features/education-under-supervision/) to engineering undergraduate students at University of Cambridge since 2019.
-Below are some of the notes I use for my supervisions on dynamics and vibration subjects.
+Below are some of the notes I have used for my supervisions on dynamics and vibration subjects.

 ### Rigid body dynamics